-In order to prevent delays in your project (starting the project to completing the project), we have outlined the top 5 items that cause delays and what can be done to prevent them from being an issue.
+In order to prevent delays in your project (starting the project to completing the project), we have outlined the top-five items that cause delays and what can be done to prevent them from being an issue.

 - Without the necessary samples, the project evaluation and testing cannot be started.

-- Operating and setup instructions are necessary to start the project one time and get the sample functioning.
+- Operating and setup instructions are necessary to start the project on time and get the sample functioning.

 - In many instances, testing can be destructive to the unit.
 Extra samples/parts are necessary to report the sample and keep the testing on track.
-Since some testing can be destructive, a discussion on extremely expensive parts should be discussed to determine if other options are available (example a none functioning sample for drop test if expensive electronics).
+Since some testing can be destructive, a discussion on extremely expensive parts should be had to determine if other options are available (example: a nonfunctioning sample for drop test).

 - Instruction Manual

-- The standard (base, collateral and particular) provide very clear guidance on items that must be in the manual.
-Guidance on the location of each items per clause 7.9 will save time during the manual review.
+- The standard used (base, collateral and particular) provides very clear guidance on items that must be in the manual.
+Guidance on the location of each items, per clause 7.9, will save time during the manual review.

 - A complete manual available at the start of the project.
 Without a manual the risk increases of tests being conducted incorrectly since items were not defined or changed in the printed manual.

-- A 60601 project cannot be completed without a Risk Management File addressing specific items required by the standard.
+- An IEC 60601 project cannot be completed without a Risk Management File addressing specific items required by the standard.

 - In order to assist in understanding what is expected in the Risk Management file based on a specific clause, OD-2044 (provided by the CB Scheme) provides guidance on questions the RM should address.

-- In order to provide more guidance on the required Risk Management items, visit our recorded webinar page.
+- In order to provide more guidance on the required Risk Management items, please see the RM Webinar available at the following link https://www.ul.com/events/recorded-webinar-10-most-common-mistakes-made-during-risk-analysis-medical-devices-according

 - Software documentation

-- Clause 14 requires software used for basic safety/essential performance/software failure creates an unacceptable risk to be evaluated to Clause 14, parts of IEC 62304 required (4.3, 5, 7, 8 and 9)
+- Software used for basic safety/essential performance/software failure creates an unacceptable risk and is to be evaluated to Clause 14 and parts of IEC 62304 (4.3, 5, 7, 8 and 9)

 - In order to comply with 62304 and Clause 14, the software validation needs to be completed.